 The helical model of pitch

-Later, Deutsch reasoned that it should be possible to create circular scales from sequences of single tones, with each tone comprising a full harmonic series.
+Later, I reasoned that it should be possible to create circular scales from sequences of single tones, with each tone comprising a full harmonic series.
 If you take a harmonic complex tone and gradually reduce the amplitudes of the odd-numbered harmonics (1, 3, 5, etc.), keeping the amplitudes of the even-numbered harmonics (2, 4, 6, etc.) constant, the tone should appear to increase smoothly in height, while remaining in the same pitch class.
 In Sound Demo 1, a harmonic complex tone based on A4 (concert A) is presented, with the odd-numbered harmonics gradually gliding down in amplitude.
 At some point, listeners realize that they are hearing the note an octave higher – but this perceptual transition had occurred without the sounds traversing the semitone scale, but remaining on note A.